 Iron is a unique mineral contamination found in wells across Texas.
 As an inorganic material it does not tend to fluctuate in total composition but it may or may not stain at a consistent rate depending upon others chemistry factors such as flow, volume, pH balance and other water contaminants.

-As is the case of all minerals, iron gets into the water as a dissolved mineral as low pH rain water dissolves this solid mineral into the water.
-Even with high iron levels it is probable that you could look at the water and see perfectly clear water.
+As is the case of all minerals, iron sediments get into the water as a dissolved mineral as low pH rain water dissolves this solid mineral into the water.
+Even with high iron levels it is probable that you could look and see perfectly clear water.
 Later, the classic reddish, brown stain of iron presents itself.
 What occurred is the process of oxidation.
 The oxygen molecule in air added an ion to the dissolved iron and the iron became suspended, turned into a visible particle and then bonded to a surface.
-There are three different forms of Iron: Ferrous, Ferric and transitional.
+There are three different forms of Iron: Ferrous, Ferric, and transitional.

 Fe2 denotes Ferrous Iron.
 Ferrous iron is dissolved in the water.
 In this state the water is clear and does not stain.
 Most iron in wells will be in ferrous form and all iron has the potential of turning into ferric iron.

 Fe3 denotes Ferric Iron.
 Ferric iron is suspended in the water.
 In this state the iron staining is present.